bayismet/MailExtractor/README.md

 # MailExtractor
 To extract mails from a website.

-This library gives you a hand about finding and listing e-mails in a website.
+It is a C# library.This library gives you a hand about finding and listing e-mails in a website.
+It just gives the addresses at a single webpage.
+However, you can modify it to get mail addresses from multi-links.

 How It Works